PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks/Lecture/english.md

     public const int chunkSize = 8;
 ```

-We make it a `const` to make sure that no code can change it.
-Also array initalizations require that a `const` is used for telling their size.
+We make it a `const` to make sure that the number doesn't change.
+Also array initalizations require that a `const` is used for telling their size, arrays aren't dynamic in size.
+(A readonly wouldn't work since it could be modified by an enclosing (non static) class)

 SDFGHJSDFGHJKSDFGHJKDFGHJKSDFGHJKDFGHJKLFGHJFGHJKLFGHJFGHJKFGHJKDFGHJKDFGHJKFGHJKLDFGHJKFGHJKDFGHJKDFGHJKDFG ################# --> LEFT OFF HERE <-- ################